 Rankings aside, Green Bar SSL Certificates create customer confidence and is proven to boost conversion rates.

-According to AHREFS, the perfect HTTPS implementation should look like this:
+According to AHREFS, the perfect HTTPS implementation for SEO should look like this:

-- HTTPS is enabled, meaning you can type in http://www.dsquad.com.au and you’ll see the website
+- HTTPS is enabled, meaning you can type in https://digitalsquad.com.au and the website will come up

 - Every redirect leads directly to the canonical version of the content.
 It redirects